Escape fractions from unattenuated Ly$\alpha$ emitters around luminous $z>6$ quasars: Unattenuated Lines from Galaxies Near Quasars

 \subsection{Fitting the {\lya} Lines}

 We fit the {\lya} lines of galaxies targeted by the NIRSpec/MSA observation.
 We exclude five objects that have their {\lya} lines falling in the detector gap, and three objects that are severely contaminated by nearby bright sources.
 For each remaining object, we fit the spectral window $1200\text{\AA}<\lambda_\text{rest}<1500\text{\AA}$, where $\lambda_\text{rest}=\lambda_\text{obs}/(1+z_\text{sys})$ is the rest-frame wavelength.
 We use a power-law continuum plus a Gaussian profile to model the spectral region around the \lya\ emission, where the continuum flux at $\lambda_\text{rest}<\lambda_{\text{Ly}\alpha}$ is set to be zero.
 This model contains five free parameters, namely an amplitude $(A)$ and a slope $(\beta)$ of each galaxy's continuum, the {\lya} redshift $(z_{\text{Ly}\alpha})$, the {\lya} flux $(F_{\text{Ly}\alpha})$, and the line width $(\sigma_{\text{Ly}\alpha})$.
-We run a nested sampling algorithm {\texttt{dynesty}} to determine the posterior probability distribution for each model parameter, where we adopt flat priors for all the parameters.
-We estimate the best-fit from the median and determine their uncertainties from the $16$th and $84$th percentile.
+We run a nested sampling algorithm {\texttt{dynesty}} to determine the posterior probability distribution for each model parameter, where we adopt flat priors for all the parameters. {We adopt the median of the posterior samples as fitting results,} and determine their uncertainties from the $16$th and $84$th percentile. {We test the impact of priors by running the fit with Gaussian priors, and find that the specific choice for priors has negligible impact on the fitting result.}

 Given the spectral resolution of the G140M grating, which is approximately $500\text{ km s}^{-1}$ at the {\lya} wavelength, the {\lya} lines are mostly unresolved or only marginally resolved.
 Therefore, we use a Gaussian profile to describe the {\lya} line without modeling more complex line structures (such as asymmetries and outflows).
-This approach is sufficient for measuring the {\lya} line fluxes and equivalent widths, but does not allow us to identify any double-peak \lya\ emitters, as the peak separation is typically $\lesssim500~\rm km\,s^{-1}$ \citep[e.g.,][]{verhamme18,naidu22}.
+This approach is sufficient for measuring the {\lya} line fluxes and {equivalent widths}, but does not allow us to identify any double-peak \lya\ emitters, as the peak separation is typically $\lesssim500~\rm km\,s^{-1}$ \citep[e.g.,][]{verhamme18,naidu22}.

 Note that we aim to test whether galaxies near quasars show less attenuated {\lya} lines compared to galaxies outside the quasars' ionized bubble.
 Therefore, we need to exclude possible AGNs from our sample, as AGNs may also produce their own ionized bubbles and show unattenuated {\lya} lines.
 We identify possible AGNs by measuring the {\civ} line fluxes \citep[e.g.,][]{nakajima18,saxena22}.
 For each galaxy in our sample, we fit its spectrum at $1500\text{\AA}<\lambda_\text{rest}<1600\text{\AA}$ as a power-law continuum plus a Gaussian emission line.
 We find five galaxies with rest-frame {\civ} EW higher than 12{\AA}; according to \citet{nakajima18}, these objects are likely AGNs, and we exclude them from the rest of this Section.
 We present more information about these {\civ} emitters in the Appendix.